AshmitSherigar/Keta/README.md

 - Smooth animations using **GSAP & ScrollTrigger**
 - Hover effects and flip animations for interactive cards
 - Custom cursor animation for enhanced user experience
-- Responsive design for all devices
-- Dynamic testimonial slider

 ## Technologies Used
 - **HTML** - Structured page layouts